joshbegley/nyt-latest/README.md

 `Videos verified by The New York Times show border crossings in southern Iraq becoming the latest target in the hostilities in the Middle East.`\
 https://www.nytimes.com/2026/07/23/world/middleeast/iraq-border-crossings-struck.html

-**Trump Prepares Yet Another Strategy to Resurrect Global Tariffs**\
+**Trump to Impose New Global Tariffs of Around 10% After Previous Duties Lapse**\
-`The administration’s 10 percent global tariffs are set to expire at midnight, but officials have been preparing replacements.`\
+`The administration announced new duties tied to countries’ imports of goods made with forced labor, replacing a global 10 percent tariff set to expire at midnight.`\
 https://www.nytimes.com/2026/07/23/business/economy/trump-tariffs.html

 **Supreme Court Turbocharges Presidential Power**\